marc-jones/phd_thesis/content/03_winter/01_introduction.md

 A potential avenue of subfunctionalization, a partitioning of the roles of an ancestral gene, is spatial subfunctionalization[@conant_turning_2008; @force_preservation_1999].
 For example, an ancestral gene may be expressed in both leaves and roots when present as a single copy.
-Following a gene duplication event, however, evolutionary forces may lead to the presence of leaf specific and root specific gene homologues.
+Following a gene duplication event, however, evolutionary forces may lead to the presence of leaf-specific and root-specific gene homologues.
 This form of subfunctionalization is an expectation from the duplication-degeneration-complementation model[@force_preservation_1999].
 This model for gene evolution posits that after gene duplication, mutations disrupting cis-regulatory elements, which control the spatiotemporal expression of genes, are likely to be neutral.
 This is because gene copies without the mutation would complement the copy with the mutation.